cu-swe4s-fall-2025/assignment-2-python-refresher-audreyw04/README.md

 # my_utils.py
 Creates a function get_column which handles input file appropriately.
 It parses the lines of the file searching for the query value in the query column.
 If found, it stores the value in the specified results column into and list of integers and continues until all lines are checked.
 It then prints the list.
 Handles columns with 0 index.

+Has functions calculate_mean, calculate_median, and calculate_sd which do their specified jobs.
+They are utilized in the print fires script.

 # print_fires.py
-Accepts arguments given from the run.sh file using the parse_args function and assigns them appropriately for the get_column function in my_utils.
+Accepts arguments given from the run.sh file using the parse_args function and assigns them appropriately for the get_column function in my_utils as well as the calculation functions when specified.
 Uses a 0 base index for columns.

 Example inputs from parse_args:
     --file_name Agrofood_co2_emission.csv \
     --country_column 1 \
     --country "Algeria" \
-    --fires_column 5
+    --fires_column 5 \
+    --calculate mean

 Then runs the get_column function and prints the result.
+If calculate is specified (mean, median, sd) then the respective function will be run on the data and the output printed.

 # run.sh
 Handles running print_fires.py using python3.
 Feeds specified arguments to print_fires.py for three different Example cases.